opendcs/opendcs/docs/source/start-decoding.rst

 +-----------------+----------------------------------+

 .. image:: ./media/start/decoding/im-20-field-ascii-delim-space-fixed.JPG
-   :alt:  field ascii deliminated space and fixed
+   :alt:  field ascii delimited space and fixed
    :width: 550

-Sample Messages:  Example where the first sensor is either comma deliminated or colon deliminated or space deliminated or up to 6 characters and where the second sensor is of fixed format of 4 characters.
+Sample Messages:  Example where the first sensor is either comma delimited or colon delimited or space delimited or up to 6 characters and where the second sensor is of fixed format of 4 characters.